Here is a sneak peek at what 2022 holds for Amazon's sellers and what you can do to grow your business in the coming year!

 "As of today, there are Amazon and DTC sellers who sell through the Instagram website, but not in the marketplace.
 These are big brands or just big companies.
 These two major Amazon parties are likely to exchange platforms.
 Amazon sellers strive for diversification and are willing to grow their brand through website, Instagram, etc. Meanwhile, DTC sellers are willing to do the opposite: they wish to move to the marketplace, build and grow their brand on the marketplace and receive sales.
 This is quite rational as Amazon’s huge traffic and potential sales may be the lucky strike for a seller.” - Vitalii Khyzhniak, CEO at Profit Whales

 - Protect your Amazon listings - Products that you are selling on Amazon can also be copied!
-You can use our Listing Protection Tool to set up alerts on email and SMS.
-The tool will notify you immediately if someone copy’s your listing and you can take action fast before facing a drop in sales.
+You can set up alerts on email and SMS, and the tool will notify you immediately if someone copy’s your listing and you can take action fast before facing a drop in sales.

 "Brands are already reaching out to consumers via Amazon channels, and this will only increase without the need for intermediaries.
 In addition, some brands who were reluctant to be on Amazon are seeing incorrect catalog entries on Amazon.
 This is prompting them to increase their presence on Amazon." - Prabhat Shah, eCommerce, and Digital Marketing Consultant, Daytodayebay